mattgaskey/trivia/README.md

 - `frontend`: a NodeJS image to run the React app at `localhost:3000`

 Starting the entire application is simplified with docker-compose commands.
-(If you don't have Docker and/or Docker Compose install, see the [docs](https://docs.docker.com/engine/install/).)
+(If you don't have Docker and/or Docker Compose installed, see the [docs](https://docs.docker.com/engine/install/).)
 From the project directory run:

 ```
 docker-compose up -d --build